These 5 Chinese restaurants in Dubai serve must-try noodle dishes

 A few pieces of advice from our Chinese food gurus if you’re planning a noodle adventure to International City where it’s sometimes a challenge to understand the menus:

-• DO pick the first one or two dishes under any menu category you’re trying to order from.
+- Do pick the first one or two dishes from any menu category you’re trying to order.
 More often than not, those are the restaurant’s best-selling dishes.
 So when in doubt, go with those!

 Read on for the list of restaurants and noodles that Xini and Jing shared with us.